alteregodev/alteregodev/README.md

 💻 I am also learning programming at the moment.

-📊 Currently working on: alteregodev/collector
+📊 Currently working on: other stuff

 💬 If you need to contact me, use Tox ID 966DF28E314511747C9702C6BC8DBD42362A3682CA61FC4E3929CA828DC03D710CCBD70D9517